-$$S = a_f + a_1 P E L{bt} + a_3 L{l,t} + u{fblt}.$$ (1)
+$$S = a_f + a_1 P E L{bt} + a_2 L{l,t} + u{fblt}.$$ (1)

 In Equation (1), S represents the syndicate loan structure.
+In most part, we use the loan share of a lead bank b.
 L is a vector of loan characteristics used as control variables.
 In turn, $a_f$ denotes a vector of fixed effects and u is the remainder disturbance.

-The variable of main interest is PEL (post enforcement loan), which is a dummy taking the value one for loans originated after the year t of the enforcement action enacted on lead bank b and zero for loans originated before the enforcement action and in the year of the action.
+The variable of main interest is PEL (post enforcement loan), which is a dummy taking the value one for loans originated by a punished lead bank after the date t of the enforcement and zero for loans originated before the date of the enforcement action.
 Post enforcement loan also takes the value zero for all loans originated by lead banks that were never punished during our sample period (see also Table I, which includes definitions for all variables used in our analysis).
-Within this framework, we assume that the reputational effect of enforcement actions is long-lasting.
-Alternatively, we also experiment with empirical specifications, where post enforcement loan equals one for the loans originated within three, four, and five years after the year of the enforcement (and zero for all other loans).
-A positive value on $a_1$ implies that once a lead arranger is punished, the structure of a syndicated loan originated after the enforcement action changes so that the lead arranger holds a significantly larger share relative to that lead arranger before the enforcement action or a lead arranger without an enforcement action.
+A positive value on $a_1$ implies that once a lead arranger is punished, the lead arranger's mean loan share is larger relative to the lead arranger's mean loan share before the enforcement action or the mean leads' share of never punished banks.